tsb-buchanan/OF_USERGROUP/README.md

 ```
 Two important notes about the above command: 1: I experienced that it is important to have the flags in the order Ei and not iE, since otherwise the omission will not work.
 2: According to comments in forums the command will not omit consecutive lines with those words.
 However, in this particular case it works.

+It is very important when renaming turbulence models to keep the naming consistent otherwise you will call classes from other turbulence models and your modifications will not be implemented.

+As for example this is shown below where the code defines the constructor of the mykOmegaSST class template, which is derived from the kOmegaSST class in OpenFOAM.
+The constructor takes various parameters (alpha, rho, U, alphaRhoPhi,..etc) related to the turbulence model setup, and the base class is initialized with the specified eddy viscosity model and basic turbulence model types.

-Additionally, you want to keep just kOmegaSST for following line in mykOmegaSST.C that is commented below:
+Therefore, We want to keep just kOmegaSST for following line in mykOmegaSST.C that is commented below:
 ```cpp
 // * * * * * * * * * * * * * * * * Constructors  * * * * * * * * * * * * * * //